TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 ### 11/06/2021

 Happy Saturday!
 I'm back to code.
 I decided not to use the other breakpoints.

+### 11/07/2021

+Happy Sunday.
+I'm glad that I did this project.
+It is teaching me to recognize that not all pages need a thousand different css rules to look beautiful.
+I'm also trying to organize how I add the styling to an element.